 Waibakul, Anakalang and Surroundings

 The only road from Lewa further west runs inland.
 The landscape is more and more gentle and increasingly green.
 Sometimes it goes through mountain areas, partly along river valleys, partly through jungle.
 Finally, you will pass through the western part of Manupeu Tanah Daru (Tanadaru) National Park.
 Here are predominantly high dense deciduous forests.
-After about 35 km you reach the 400 meter high plain of the Anakalang district and the capital of the new district of Sumba Tengah, Waibakul.
+After about 35 km you reach the 400 meters high plain of the Anakalang district and the capital of the new district of Sumba Tengah, Waibakul.
 Actually it is not a real town - but they have already planted a few dozen ugly new administration buildings in the middle of rice fields.

 In this district you find the largest megalithic tombs of Sumba.
 Starting point to visit this area is the impressive traditional village Pasunga, right across the junction to the south.
 The village of Pasunga has several huge megalithic tombs.
 The villagers are very accustomed to tourists.
+The Waingapu Waikabubak bus stops right outside the village.

-If you follow the broad street to the south you reach the traditional village of Kabunduk (Kabonduk) after 1 km on the right side.
+If you follow the broad street to the south, you reach the traditional village of Kabunduk (Kabonduk) after 1 km on the right side.
 In this village new and old is mixed.
 Here lives the chairman of Kabupaten Sumba Tengah.
 His home can easily be recognized by the carport in front of the traditional dwelling.
 From this village you can get - probably not without accompaniment - to the nearby historical Kampung Makatakeri and Lai Tarung.
 From these villages you have a spectacular view at the plain covered with rice fields.

 Further south, along the rice fields, you come to Gallubakul after 2.5 km just off the road you'll find the biggest megalithic grave in Sumba (70 tons).
 Behind and diagonally opposite are 3 large traditional villages.